-The Newton-Raphson solver which calculates retarded time in the FWH solver will struggle to converge as the closing speed between an FWH surface and an observer approaches or exceeds Mach 1.
+The Farrasat 1A equations used by the zCFD FWH solver are only valid when the FWH surface moves through the quiescent medium subsonically.
+The retarded time algorithm in the FWH solver will also struggle to converge as the closing speed between an FWH surface and an observer approaches the speed of sound.

-1.8.3 Using the zCFD FWH solver
+1.8.3 Running the zCFD FWH solver